tiagobento/watertemplate-engine/README.md

 No complex annotations, no xml configuration, no thousands of modules dependency.
 Extending `Template` gives you full power to build your templates. **Take a look at the [examples](watertexample-example/src/main/java/org/watertemplate/example/app/Main.java) and the source code!**

+_NO_ reflection
+--
+Every reflection solution kills most of refactoring tools on IDEs.
+Renaming, finding usages, moving etc.
+Because your interface with your template files is only the `add` method, specified in `Template`, you can trust that **any refactor you make in your Java code will not propagate through your templates _silently_.**

 1 to 1 complexity
 ---
 Every template Java class has one, and one only, template file associated with it.